 Logically, yet against widespread belief, the design of the way the brain operates should tend to its optimization along with the human evolution to take advantage of the available resources in the brain structure.
-Moreover, I would say optimization is an epistemological principle of any system of vital impulse.
+Moreover, we would say optimization is an epistemological principle of any system of vital impulse.

-I am not trying to justify the evolutionist or the creationist theory (evolutionism versus essentialism), or more particular philosophical tendencies like animal psychology (instinct as a pseudo-concept), behaviorism, and etiology or, from another point of view, ethnocentrism, cultural relativism, or universalism.
+We are not trying to justify the evolutionist or the creationist theory (evolutionism versus essentialism), or more particular philosophical tendencies like animal psychology (instinct as a pseudo-concept), behaviorism, and etiology or, from another point of view, ethnocentrism, cultural relativism, or universalism.